 My self talk goes like this….
 The ball is in his court.
 I’m right.
 He’s got to say something first.
 If he’s not ready to apologize well … I will just wait.
 Oh yes indeed.
 I will wait.
-I thicken my skin and bolster my resolve and give myself the pep talk needed to keep right on waiting.
+My resolve is bolstered and my skin thickens as I give myself the pep talk needed to keep right on waiting.
 I’ll wear him down.
 He’ll need a ride, or some help and when he does… I’ll make him pay.
 Sure… I will wait as long as he wants.

 As I try to move on with my day… the damn elephant keeps getting in my way.
 My energy seems low, my creativity gone and my mood awful.
 I’m especially annoyed that the elephant seems to have chosen sides.
 Ian seems completely oblivious.

 In the deafening quiet of my thoughts, I realize that I’ve seen this movie before starring other people I love.
 While I believe there are offenses we can forebear and personal frustrations we can overcome, interpersonal conflict doesn’t go away with inattention.
-It smolders.
-It deepens.
-It curdles.
+It smolders, deepens and curdles.
 Without any intention, I discover I’m coddling the elephant.